Advice and support

 - Buggymovers sessions for new mums who want to get back in shape are available at Greenhead Park, Spenborough Pool and Leeds Road Sports Complex.

-- Swimming is a great form of exercise for new and expectant mums!
-Take part in 10 FREE sessions including public/length/family or aqua relax swims - show your Maternity Exemption Card and Flexi Card at reception to get involved!
-Click here for more information.
+- Swimming is a great form of exercise for new and expectant mums.
+You can take part in 10 free sessions including public, length, family or aqua relax swims.
+Show your Maternity Exemption Card and Flexi Card at reception.

 Now that you are pregnant it's important to eat well.
 Good nutrition will keep you healthy and help your baby grow and develop.
 Find out more about nutrition during pregnancy .